Don’t be left scratching your head in front of the computer with a question burning inside your head.

 There are 3 distinct age groups at most Weekend Soccer.
 Most courses have Mini Soccer 3-4yrs which is all about having fun & to help with coordination, Fun Footy courses are for 5-7-year-olds & help children to improve their skills & techniques, play fun games & small-sided matches which help them have a better grasp of football for the future.
 For children 8-12 years old there is the Soccer League where all participants will be split into teams & take part in a weekly league playing small-sided football matches.
 See Saturday Soccer for more details.
 We also have great All Girls courses for Weekend Soccer aimed for ages 5-12 years at certain venues.

 “What ability level does my child have to be?”

 “What is the difference between Weekend Soccer & After School Courses?”

 Courses during the week are normally for 1 hr & Weekend Soccer in most cases lasts for 90 minutes.
-After School Courses are generally based on a different coaching topic each week to help improve skills & technique followed by a small sided game.
-At Weekend Soccer it is generally about playing lots of small sided matches.
-Normally there are special deals each term where if you do 1 week day course and 1 weekend course you will receive a considerable discount.
-Please contact firstname.lastname@example.org for more info.
+After School Courses are generally based on a different coaching topic each week to help improve skills & technique followed by a small-sided game.
+At Weekend Soccer it is generally about playing lots of small-sided matches.
+Normally there are special deals each term where if you do a 1-week day course and 1-weekend course you will receive a considerable discount.
+Please contact email@example.com for more info.

 “Can I pay per session?”

 No, you must pay for the whole course.
-If you miss the start of the course you can still join at any time if places remain & after book online is closed you will also be charged pro rata rate from when joined for most of the courses.
+If you miss the start of the course you can still join at any time if places remain and will be charged a pro-rata rate from when joined for most of the courses.

 “How are the teams allocated?”